 Traveling to Manhattan this summer?
 Extend your trip!
 There are plenty of easy stopovers to experience New York State in all its glory a mere hour or two away.

 Stroll along Mashomack Preserve on Shelter Island, considered one of the richest habitats in the Northeast and is often referred to as the "Jewel of the Peconic."
-Ride along the shore of Block Island Sound horseback with your family, friends or loved ones at sunset for an evening you’ll never forget with horses from Deep Hollow Ranch in nearby Montauk.
-Enjoy hitting balls at the Sag Harbor Golf Course to soak in some sun on a beach town-esque golf rendezvous.
+Ride along the shore of Block Island Sound horseback with your family, friends, or loved ones at sunset for an evening you’ll never forget with horses from Deep Hollow Ranch in nearby Montauk.
+Enjoy hitting balls at the Sag Harbor Golf Course to soak in some sun.

-Check into The Woodstock Inn on the Millstream for a charming and relaxing stay by the stream in the middle of Woodstock Village.
-The 1969 Woodstock music festival famously did not take place here, but the town remains a New York State hub of art and music easily accessible from Manhattan - the perfect stopover destination for culture seekers looking to get away from it all.
+Check into the Woodstock Inn on the Millstream for a charming and relaxing stay by the stream in the middle of Woodstock Village.
+The 1969 Woodstock music festival did not actually take place here, but the town remains a New York State hub of art and music easily accessible from Manhattan—the perfect stopover destination for culture seekers looking to get away from it all.

 There’s no better way to gain your bearings in this town than by exploring it on wheels.
 Rent a bike at Overlook Mountain Bikes and hit the trails.
 You won’t want to bring your bike back until sunset.
 Spend the day hiking one of Woodstock’s many stunning trails.
-Warm up with the hike with the biggest payoff - a one-mile trail to Kaaterskill Falls, a two-drop waterfall that is a frequent muse for Hudson River School painters.
-Graduate onto the Overlook Mountain path, which is a little over two and a half miles - all uphill - and offers stunning views of both the Hudson Valley and the Catskills alike.
+Warm up with the hike with the biggest payoff—a one-mile trail to Kaaterskill Falls, a two-drop waterfall that is a frequent muse for Hudson River School painters.
+Graduate onto the Overlook Mountain path, which is a little more than two and a half miles—all uphill—and offers stunning views of both the Hudson Valley and the Catskills.
 Enjoy some live entertainment the Woodstock way at one of two venues owned by the Byrdcliffe Arts Colony (among the country’s first utopian arts communities), and the Byrdcliffe Theatre.
 This place always has something good going on, from exhibitions to live music to workshops.
 Make sure to check the performance schedule.
 The Woodstock Playhouse and Bearsville Theater also have weekly performances worth checking out.

 Sannino Bella Vita Vineyard

 Enjoy a relaxing getaway at the North Fork Table and Inn for a progressive and delicious Euro/American country stay.
-Long Island's vineyard-studded North Fork is the perfect weekend stopover for food and drink enthusiasts (you don't need Napa Valley to experience amazing wine country).
+Long Island's vineyard-studded North Fork is the perfect weekend stopover for food and drink enthusiasts.
 You will spend your weekend sampling New York State varietals and locally made dishes, then hit the beach for sun-soaked kayaking on the bay.